-Newborns will sleep for about 14 hours to 19 hours a day and will wake up every couple of hours for them to feed.
-They will feed often and part of that is due to breastmilk being easily digested but those who are bottle-fed will feed less often.
+Newborns will sleep for about 14 hours to 19 hours a day.
+They will wake up every couple of hours for them to feed.
+They will feed often and part of that is due to breastmilk being easily digested.
+But those who are bottle-fed will feed less often.

-Take note that babies who tend to sleep longer should be woken up every 3 to 4 hours so they can feed up until they gain their weight after a couple of weeks.
+Take note that babies who tend to sleep longer should be woken up every 3 to 4 hours.
+So that they can feed up until they gain their weight after a couple of weeks.
 It should be fine to let your baby sleep on longer stretches at nighttime.

-Baby sleep patterns by age of 6 to 12 months old, babies will soon know how to keep themselves awake, will sleep much longer during nighttime, and will only have naps during the day of about 2 to 3 hours.
+Baby sleep patterns by age of 6 to 12 months old: Babies will soon know how to keep themselves awake.
+They will sleep much longer during nighttime, and will only have naps during the day of about 2 to 3 hours.

 Here Are Some Tips To Help Babies Sleep Better

-Remember, all babies are different, and don’t get too anxious right away if they don’t sleep the same way as what you’ve read.
+Remember, all babies are different.
+So, don’t get too anxious right away if they don’t sleep the same way as what you’ve read.
 Know when to contact your doctor about it.